MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 1. Review your input details, and then select **Create**.

+> [!NOTE]
-1. The gateway creation process takes 9-10 minutes to complete.
+> Information the user should notice even if skimmingThe gateway creation process takes 9-10 minutes to complete.

 ### [CLI](#tab/cli)